 You can also read: 5 Must-Vist Places in Anegundi, Karnataka

 Once you get down at Agra Cantonment railway station.
-On the outside you see a organised government system proper system in place for transport with fixed prices.
-That let’s you choose a taxi or a rickshaw, and it’s hassle-free.
-You can opt for either one destination, or exploration for half day or complete full day exploration from the available options at a nominal rate.
+On the outside, you see an organized government system proper system in place for transport with fixed prices.
+That lets you choose a taxi or a rickshaw, and it’s hassle-free.
+You can opt for either one destination, or exploration for half-day or complete full-day exploration from the available options at a nominal rate.
 For a half-day trip, it’s just 500 for a rickshaw and 750 for a taxi.
 I opted for a rickshaw.

-Finally I entered the Taj Mahal, The symbol of love which was constructed in 1648, though the work started in 1632.
+Finally, I entered the Taj Mahal, The symbol of love which was constructed in 1648, though the work started in 1632.
 Taj Mahal, the eighth wonder of the world, lived up to its name and made for a worthwhile visit.
-Experience was compromised due to extreme heat and long waiting hours.
+The experience was compromised due to extreme heat and long waiting hours.
 Resulted in excitement being reduced.

-Coming to food.
+Coming to the food.
 It’s better to carry munchies as much as possible.
-As the nearby localities doesn’t have enough of eateries that don’t serve tasty or quality of food.
-Even outside the Agra station there are no eateries.
+As the nearby localities don’t have enough of eateries that don’t serve tasty or quality of food.
+Even outside the Agra station, there are no eateries.
 Further, according to some locals, the single good eatery was not operational because of renovation.